DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 # What is [Orbis-Patches](https://orbispatches.com/)
 ORBIS Patches is an actively maintained archive of PlayStation 4 retail game updates.
 With over 80.000 patches in the database ORBIS Patches is the biggest patch database to date

+# Firmaware required for games
+Retail and FPKG games their updates and dlc have a minimum firmware version that they can run on although FPKGS usually have backports which means they can run on lower firmware than the retail versions.

 # Installing Updates and DLC
 1. It is reccomended to download updates for retail games (disc or digital) via [Orbis-Patches](https://orbispatches.com/).
 2. On the Orbis-Patches website search the name of your game and make sure you select the correct region alternatively type in the product code region and unique number ID of your game.